comitanigiacomo/leetcode/problems/2385.amount.of.time.for.binary.tree.to.be.infected/solution.md

 # Complexity

-T- Time Complexity: O(N), where `N` is the number of nodes in the binary tree.
+- Time Complexity: O(N), where `N` is the number of nodes in the binary tree.
 - Space Complexity: O(N), as additional space is used for the `deque`, `set`, and `adjacency_map`.

 # Code